DIY Floating Desk

 3M has come up with at least a partial solution for this problem with their Command™ line of adhesive products for hanging things on the wall.
 While not as strong as screws and nails, they make it possible to hang pictures, shelves and drawers, and even floating desks on the wall.

-The other thing that can be done, using the Command™ system, is to build the floating desk to sit in the corner rather than sitting just protruding out from the wall.
+The other thing that can be done, using the Command™ system, is to build the floating desk to sit in the corner rather than just protruding out from the wall.
 Having it sit in a corner gives a more linear surface to attach the hangers to the shelves and lessens the amount of cantilever, reducing the stress on the fasteners.
 No matter what you decide, the floating desk won’t have a high weight rating, but it will be improved.

 Design Modifications